thedavekwon/subreddit-recommendation-pipeline/README.md

 * Reddit developer account
 * Use subreddit list in data/subreddits.csv or use python tasks/fetch_reddit_list.py to fetch new list.
 * Or manually put subreddits that you are interested in data/subreddits.csv
+* Fill in appropriate config to config/config.ini following the format of config/sample-config.ini
 ## Installation
 ```
 git clone https://github.com/thedavekwon/subreddit-recommendation-pipeline.git